DoIIIT/one-day/README.md

 * Shiqing (Licia) He

 # Special Thanks
-* Thanks [BrowserStack](http://browserstack.com/) for supporting a virtual machine to us to test our website against older versions of IEs (IE11, IE10).
+* Thanks [BrowserStack](http://browserstack.com/) for supporting a virtual machine for us to test our repo against older versions of IEs (e.g., IE11, IE10).